aleks-iv/ckanext-search-preset/README.md

 # ckanext-search-preset

-Plugin that adds a number of API actions/helpers for storing search facets as a package fields and listing all the dataset that satisfies stored facets.
+Plugin that adds a number of API actions/helpers for storing search facets as a package fields and listing all the datasets that satisfies stored facets.

 One of examples, where you can use this extension: